zekaryas1/notes/docs/Frameworks/React/React native.md

 		- `npx expo run `
 - Physical device
 	- For developing or testing apps meant for production apps
-		- This is great when testing features that require physical devices such as camera and haptics.
+		- This is great when testing features that require physical devices such as camera and haptic.
 	- Command
 		- make sure to install
 			- `npx expo install expo-dev-client`